eroomde/atmosphere/README.md

 # Intro

-A very tiny utility to give access to atmospheric properties quickly at the command line.
+A very tiny utility to give atmospheric properties quickly at the command line.

 # Example Usage